MOSELLE & RHINE

 Enjoy some free time in Heidelberg before returning on board in Mannheim.
 The afternoon will be spent cruising along the Neckar and Rhine Rivers towards Strasbourg.
 Tonight is our festive gala evening.

-Enjoy breakfast on board this morning before disembarking at 9:00 a.m.
+Enjoy breakfast on board this morning before disembarking at 9:30 a.m.
+Transfer to city centre by taxi

 MS LEONARDO DA VINCI